larspensjo/Logonaut/doc/ArchitectureAndDesign.md

 ### Filtering System

 *   **Named Filter Profiles:** Users can create, save, name, and switch between multiple distinct filter configurations (profiles).
 This allows tailoring filters for different log types or analysis tasks.
 *   **Profile Management UI:** A `ComboBox` located in the filter panel is used for selecting the active profile.
 Associated buttons allow creating, renaming, and deleting profiles.
-(This follows Alternative A from the design discussion).
 *   **Reactive Processing:** Filtering is handled reactively using `System.Reactive` within the `LogFilterProcessor`.
 This service manages background processing, full re-filters on configuration changes or new data arrival, debounced triggers, and safe marshalling of results to the UI thread.
 See [ReactiveIncrementalFiltering.md](ReactiveIncrementalFiltering.md) for details.
 *   **Filter Engine:** The `FilterEngine` provides the core synchronous logic for applying a given filter tree and context lines to a snapshot of the log document.